meri-imperiumi/handbook/docs/checklists/05_leaving_the_vessel.md

 - [ ] Pump bilge empty (if needed)
 - [ ] Close and lock companionway washboards
-- [ ] Ensure shore power cable is connected if using frost guard
+- [ ] Ensure shore power cable is connected if using frost guard or dehumidifier
 - [ ] Ensure all shore lines are well tied and not chafing